lanl/bueno/examples/hello/README.md

-# bueno: Hello Example
+# bueno: Hello World

-A "hello world" esc example of bueno.
-Showing off the basics of naming the created experiment and how logger behaves.
+A **hello world** example using bueno.
+This example shows the basics of naming the experiment and how the internal bueno output logger behaves.

 Execute with:
 ```shell